ihavethatonvinyl/blog/content/liner-notes/406-a-house-haunted-with-music.md

 It wasn’t until 2005 that I finally worked up the nerve to ask him to leave, to go back to Pennsylvania and his mother, who hated me and thought I was ruining him.
 The guy barely worked a day while we were together.
 He was mean and emotionally abusive and spiteful and often treated me with disdain.
 Who was ruining who?

 I drove him to the train station the day he finally packed his bags and moved out.
-We quietly listened to the CD that happened to be in the car; AFI’s *The Art of Drowning* became a signpost, an album I associated with freedom and relief, and with moving on.
+We quietly listened to the CD that happened to be in the car; AFI’s *The Art of Drowning* became a signpost, an album I associate with freedom and relief, and with moving on.

 I never saw him again.
 I don’t know if he’s dead or alive, happy or unfulfilled.
 Sometimes, mostly when I’m listening to “The Ship Song,” I care.
 Mostly, I don’t.